Stochastic gravitational wave background anisotropies in the mHz band: astrophysical dependencies

-Since these astrophysical sources reside in galaxies which cluster on large scales, it is expected that the astrophysical gravitational waves background (AGWB) will be direction-dependent, and thus include an anisotropic component.
-The anisotropies of the AGWB, as first derived in Refs.~\cite{Cusin:2017fwz, Cusin:2017mjm}, and studied in Refs.~\cite{Cusin:2018rsq, Cusin:2018avf, Cusinnew} and in Refs.~\cite{Jenkins:2018uac,Jenkins:2018kxc} (see Ref.~\cite{Cusin:2018ump} for a critical analysis of these last two works) depend on three key ingredients: {\it i)} the underlying cosmology {\it ii)} the large scales structure or galaxy clustering and {\it iii)} the local astrophysics on sub-galactic scales.
-The standard cosmological model and its parameters are now constrained with a high precision, and the evolution and properties of the large scales structure are also well understood at the scales relevant for the AGWB (see Ref.~\cite{Cusin:2018ump} for details on this latter point).
-The sub-galactic astrophysics, in particular the formation and evolution of binary compact objects, is however less understood and more difficult to constrain with the usual electromagnetic observables.
-It follows that the AGWB can potentially provide new information on the relevant astrophysical processes, such as stellar evolution, BH formation rate and mass distribution, as well as the properties of the host galaxies of GW sources.
-This letter demonstrates the sensitivity of the AGWB anisotropies to sub-galactic astrophysical modeling.
-This work assumes the standard cosmological model including structure formation using the values of the cosmological parameters from {\it Planck}~ \cite{Planck2018}.
+Since astrophysical sources reside in galaxies which cluster on large scales, it is expected that the AGWB will be direction-dependent, and thus include an anisotropic component.
+The anisotropies of the AGWB, as first derived in \citet{Cusin:2017fwz, Cusin:2017mjm}, and studied in \citet{Cusin:2018rsq, Cusin:2018avf, Cusinnew} and in \citet{Jenkins:2018uac,Jenkins:2018kxc} \citep[see][for a critical analysis of these last two works]{Cusin:2018ump} depend on three key ingredients: {\it i)} the underlying cosmology {\it ii)} the large scale structure or galaxy clustering and {\it iii)} the local astrophysics on sub-galactic scales.
+The standard cosmological model and its parameters are now constrained with a high precision, and the evolution and properties of the large scale structure are also well understood at the scales relevant for the AGWB \citep[see][for details on this latter point]{Cusin:2018ump}.
+In this work we assume the standard cosmological model including structure formation using the values of the cosmological parameters from {\it Planck}~ \citep{Planck2018}.
+The sub-galactic astrophysics, in particular the formation and evolution of binary compact objects, is however less well understood and more difficult to constrain with the usual electromagnetic observables.